Afghan Civil War (1863–1868)

-However, the prospect of peace was ruined when 'Abd al-Rahman Khan, the son of Mohammad Afzal Khan, made plans to overthrow Sher 'Ali Khan.
+However, the prospect of peace was ruined when Afzal Khan's son Abdur Rahman Khan made plans to overthrow Sher Ali Khan.
 Afzal was imprisoned and Rahman fled to Bukhara to escape the same fate.
-In 1865 Sher 'Ali Khan moved against Kandahar to defeat his rebellious uterine brother, Muhammad 'Amin Khan.
-Although he crushed the revolt and managed to kill Muhammad 'Amin Khan, Sher 'Ali's son and heir was also killed, which took a toll on his mental health resulting in his abdication.
-Mohammad Afzal Khan's forces took advantage of this to defeat Sher 'Ali Khan's forces in the spring of 1866 and take Kabul.
-Sher Ali Khan would continue to suffer defeat after defeat although gaining some success when the new governor of Afghan Turkestan and a son of Akbar Khan, Fayz Muhammad Khan, defected to him.
+In 1865 Sher Ali Khan moved against Kandahar to defeat his rebellious uterine brother, Muhammad Amin Khan.
+Although he crushed the revolt and managed to kill Muhammad Amin Khan, Sher Ali's son and heir was also killed, which took a toll on his mental health resulting in his abdication.
+Afzal Khan's forces took advantage of this to defeat Sher Ali Khan's forces in the spring of 1866 and take Kabul.
+Sher Ali Khan would continue to suffer defeat after defeat although gaining some success when the new governor of Afghan Turkestan and a son of Wazir Akbar Khan, Fayz Muhammad Khan, defected to him.

 In September 1867 Fayz Mohammad Khan was defeated near Jabal Siraj, dying from a cannonball in the midst of the battle.
-However, shortly after this Mohammad Afzal Khan succumbed to cholera, and as a result Abdur Rahman Khan and Mohammad Azam Khan fought over the succession.
-This would give Sher 'Ali Khan a chance to take back the throne.
-He developed a plan: The local rulers of Turkestan would resist 'Abd al-Rahman Khan for as long as possible, while he would recapture Qandahar and march on Kabul.
-His plan worked, and in May 1868 the armies of Sher 'Ali Khan entered Kandahar in triumph while 'Abd al-Rahman Khan was stuck besieging Maimana.
+However, shortly after this Afzal Khan succumbed to cholera, and as a result Abdur Rahman Khan and Azam Khan fought over the succession.
+This would give Sher Ali Khan a chance to take back the throne.
+He developed a plan: The local rulers of Turkestan would resist Abdur Rahman Khan for as long as possible, while he would recapture Qandahar and march on Kabul.
+His plan worked, and in May 1868 the armies of Sher Ali Khan entered Kandahar in triumph while Abdur Rahman Khan was stuck besieging Maimana.
 From there A'zam Khan's fall was rapid.
-His armies were routed and Sher 'Ali Khan triumphantly entered Kabul on 8 September 1868.
-Mohammad A'zam Khan fled to Iran and died there, while 'Abd al-Rahman Khan fled to Samarqand, living there in exile until the Second Anglo-Afghan War.
+His armies were routed and Sher Ali Khan triumphantly entered Kabul on 8 September 1868.
+A'zam Khan fled to Iran and died there, while 'Abd al-Rahman Khan fled to Samarqand, living there in exile until the Second Anglo-Afghan War.